 Different platforms have made claims that a United States birth certificate is a negotiable instrument that can be used for several purposes, including making purchases that will be charged to a “Exemption Account” or request saving bonds held by the government in your name or owed to you.

-However, a birth certificate cannot be used to purchase anything.
+However, a birth certificate cannot be used to purchase anything or for paying bills.
 More importantly a birth certificate cannot be used to request saving bonds held by the government.
 The term ‘exemption account’ is an invented term.
 These accounts do not exist now, and have never existed in the Treasury system.

 U.S. citizens are often asked to obtain a certified copy of their birth certificate to get a U.S. passport, a driver’s license, register in school or get married.
 A birth certificate however, cannot be used to obtain money.
 The birth certificate bond is a myth that has been spreading around to get U.S. citizens to buy false services.